Building Microsoft Teams Tabs using SharePoint Framework

 Note

-If this setting is not available, side loading is not enabled in the tenant which you are using.
-Double check the settings from the tenant admin UIs.
+If this setting is not available, side loading is not enabled in the tenant that you are using.
+Double-check the settings from the tenant admin UIs.

 5. Upload the Microsoft Teams app manifest file your created earlier from the ./teams folder under your newly created solution and ensure that it's properly visible in the list of Apps.
 Notice how the custom image is visible with the description of the solution: